Hi there, I’m Claudia.

 I hold a bachelor’s degree from Yale University, where I studied Economics with a focus on Statistics.

-In addition to the public workshops and classes I teach at Edlitera, I also enable teams to achieve revenue and engagement goals through private workshops in analytics and technology, and help students and professionals to launch and grow their careers in data science through 1-on-1 training and preparation.
-I am also a data science instructor at General Assembly.
+In addition to the public workshops and classes I teach at Edlitera, I also enable teams to sharpen their competitive edge through private workshops in data science and machine learning, I and help students and professionals to launch and grow their careers in data science through 1-on-1 and group coaching.

-I enjoy speaking to general and technical audiences about data science, machine learning, technical education and career development, and data-driven business practices.
-As a speaker, I have given talks at universities and many public and private events in the Boston area.
+I enjoy speaking to general and technical audiences about data science, machine learning, technical education and career development, data-driven business practices and women in STEM fields.
+As a speaker, I have given talks at universities such as Harvard and Northeastern, and at many public and private events in the Boston area.
+If you'd like to invite me to speak, please get in touch.